Achievable logoAchievable logo

 Annotated ACT literary narrative passage question

-Thus, It’s vital to note the perceptions, observations, feelings, and thoughts of the characters.
+So, it’s vital to notice the perceptions, observations, feelings, and thoughts of the characters.

 What relevant information should you look for in a literary narrative passage?